arturokkboss33/test-opencv-ml/README.md

 comments
 ========

 The previous results were achieved by modifying manually the paramertes of each ML method.
-Better accuracy in the data set can be achieve by compromising the accuracy in the tranining set.
+Better accuracy in the data set can be achieved by compromising the accuracy in the tranining set.

 installation
 ============